DominicFrei/aboutme/README.md

 I am happy to provide contact details to all my references on request.

 # Portfolio
-You can find some examples of Unity work I've done here in [my Github profile](https://github.com/DominicFrei?tab=repositories):
+You can find some examples of Unity work I've done here in [my Github profile](https://github.com/DominicFrei?tab=repositories).
+Some examples:
 [Collection of examples for Unity functionality](https://github.com/DominicFrei/UnityExamples) [Simple Space Shooter example](https://github.com/DominicFrei/Space-Shooter-Pro)

-Playable game examples can also be found on my [Unity Play page](https://play.unity.com/u/dominic-frei):
+Playable game examples can also be found on my [Unity Play page](https://play.unity.com/u/dominic-frei).
+Some examples:
 [Unity GameJam 2020](https://play.unity.com/mg/other/secrets-4)

 # Contact